clecap/mediawiki-extensions-DrawioEditor/README.md

 This is a MediaWiki extension that integrates the draw.io flow chart editor and allows inline editing of charts.

+# Patched Version

+This is a patched version.
+The patches are described in README-patch.md.

 # Warnings
 **Please read these warnings carefully before use**:
 - The default editor functionality is loaded from draw.io (for configuration options [see below](#Configuration)).
 This code only provides integration.